touqeershafi/keycloak-friendly-captcha/README.md

 This extension integrates [Friendly Captcha](https://friendlycaptcha.com/) into Keycloak, providing a privacy-respecting, GDPR-compliant CAPTCHA solution for your authentication flows.
 Unlike traditional CAPTCHAs, Friendly Captcha uses proof-of-work puzzles that are solved automatically by the user's browser, eliminating the need for image recognition challenges.

-The extension supports both **login** and **reset password** flows, with configurable attempt thresholds for login and immediate protection for password resets.
+The extension supports **login**, **registration**, and **reset password** flows, with configurable attempt thresholds for login and immediate protection for registration and password resets.
 You can configure custom JavaScript CDN URLs for the Friendly Captcha SDK through the admin console, giving you flexibility in how the CAPTCHA script is loaded.

 ## Screenshots